Welcome to Elementary Education in San Lorenzo Unified School District!

 Professional Development Opportunities

-- Training and support for all administrators and staff in our Equity Mission initiatives, including Restorative Practices.
+- Training and support for all administrators and staff in our Equity Mission initiatives, including Restorative Practices and our Anti Bias Framework.

 - Improvement of collaboration and teamwork and creating inclusive communities

-- Training and support in implementation of Common Core English Language Arts, ELD and Math standards and the Next Generation Science Standards, including after school training opportunities.
+- Training and support in implementation of Distance Learning, Common Core English Language Arts, ELD and Math standards and the Next Generation Science Standards, including after school training opportunities.

-- Continued work on Mathematics professional development for teachers, with a focus on identifying new math curriculum materials.
+- Continued work on Mathematics professional development for teachers, with a focus on adopting our newly adopted math curriculum..

 - Continued coaching and follow up support for all elementary staff on programs for English Learner students.
 Providing opportunities for improving English Language Acquisition is key to both staff development and student learning.
 Our Coordinator of English Learner Programs has organized an extensive professional development program for teachers using SEAL Strategies and EL Achieve, to enrich the curriculum and delivery of English Language Development.